I’m 30, I Make $92K & I’m Looking For My Dream Wedding Venue

 Day Four

+1 a.m. — Our biweekly accelerated mortgage payment of $1,450 comes out.
+I’m tracking it here to be honest on our spending but I tend not to think of it as money spent because in my head it’s already money gone.

 5:45 a.m. — Work.
 I find out the limits of how many people I can invite to a Teams meeting.
-I also make us coffee, make sure M. has lunch packed (leftovers).
+I also make us coffee and make sure M. has lunch packed (leftovers).
 M. has walked the dog and has put the recycling and compost out for pick up.
 I drop M. off at work and go to the office.

 10 a.m. — I leave the office for home and more meetings.
 I walk the dog and go record training videos.
 I get an email that Amazon is doing its big spring sale.
 I send a link to a robot mop and vacuum that’s on a big discount to M. We want one, but I’m not in charge of the research on it.